parinpan/pipe/README.md

 	<img src="https://user-images.githubusercontent.com/14908455/107840608-caf6a700-6de6-11eb-813d-24dbc1e63981.png" width="150"/>
 </p>

 Pipe is a clone of Clojure's Threading Macros concept.
-It offers simplicity to construct a series of functions execution in a syntactic sugar way.
+It offers simplicity to construct a series of function executions in a syntactic sugar way.

 ## Installation
 ```